SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Fluttershy explained, "To sew, you need to push the needle through the two layers and back out, over and over, moving a little bit with each puncture."

-"How do you hold the fabric so it doesn't move?"
+"How do you hold the fabric, so it doesn't move?"
 Pinkie asked.

-"Since I'm here, I'll just hold the fabric for you, but if your by yourself you can hold it with your face, by pushing against it, or sometimes I've bitten the fabric and stuck it straight through," Fluttershy explained.
+"Since I'm here, I'll just hold the fabric for you, but if you're by yourself you can hold it with your face, by pushing against it, or sometimes I've bitten the fabric and stuck it straight through," Fluttershy explained.

-"Okay," Pinkie said as she moved the needle up to the fabric, she waited for Fluttershy to take the fabric in her hooves, holding it taught so she could pierce it.
+"Okay," Pinkie said as she moved the needle up to the fabric, she waited for Fluttershy to take the fabric in her hooves, holding it taut so she could pierce it.

 Pinkie applied pressure as she felt the needle puncture both layers.

 "Good, now bring it back through, turn the need and apply pressure so you can see where it's coming back out at," Fluttershy said.

-Pinkie did as instructed, rotating the needle so it was flat with the fabric, almost losing grip as she saw the imprint of the needle.
+Pinkie did as instructed, rotating the needle, so it was flat with the fabric, almost losing grip as she saw the imprint of the needle.
 She pulled more and pressed down, seeing the need come back through.

 "I did it!"
 Pinkie exclaimed excitedly.